 The Hitman Agency, the most recent film from writer/director Dominik Starck (Atomic Eden), is a slightly more conventional film than his debut feature.
-This time we have corporate intrigue among in the halls of a company that arranges assassinations.
-We also have some assassinations, double crosses, and dirty deeds.
-We also have Don “The Dragon” Wilson.
+This time we have corporate intrigue in the halls of a company that arranges assassinations.
+We also have some assassinations, double-crosses, and dirty deeds.
+We also have Don “The Dragon” Wilson, (New York Ninja, Bloodfist).

 The film opens promisingly enough with Lucas Kane (Everett Ray Aponte) pulling off a hit despite the presence of bodyguards.
 And, strangely, somebody else out to kill his target.
 Somebody who gets away before Lucas can get answers.
 From there he’s sent after Joseph Kyler (Erik Hansen).
 Long presumed dead, Joseph was, in his day, what Lucas is now.
 The Agency’s best killer.